 Lower-level economics are liberal arts courses offered through the department of Politics and History.
-For questions about the Economics courses listed below, email the Coordinator of Politics & History, Eric Schockman: Eric.Schockman@woodbury.edu.
+For questions about the Economics courses listed below, email the coordinator: Arthur Zverev, JD

+Coordinator of Politics & History

 ECON 200 ELEMENTARY ECONOMICS

 This course is an analysis of the contemporary American economic system.
 This course is a combination of macro- and microeconomics.
 Topics include inflation, unemployment, national income determination, money and banking, fiscal and monetary policies, theories of production and consumer choice, prices and outputs, monopoly and competition, wages and profits, and international trade and finance.